Trust Territory of Somaliland: Education

 The most significant achievement of the Trusteeship was in the field of education.
 During Italian Colonial rule, the viceroy of Italian East Africa had declared that Somali were not allowed to attend school past the third grade and the British Military Administration that had followed had made no real effort in the field of education.
 Thus at the start of the Trusteeship in 1950 merely 2,000 Somalis were enrolled in schools across the entire territory.

 Cooperation between the Italian authorities, the Somali Youth League and UNESCO had achieved significant progress in the field of education by replacing ex-colonial missionary schools with state funded public education.
 By 1957 over 30,000 Somalis were enrolled in schools.
 The Italian effort primarily focused on elementary schooling.
 Competition with between Italy and Egypt in the field of education significantly aided this growth.
-Starting in 1950, the Egyptians had begun a serious effort by sending teachers and aiding the creation Arabic schools.
+Starting in 1950, the Egyptians had begun a serious effort by sending teachers and aiding the creation of Arabic schools.
 Due to the rivalry the school system became divided, with families and clans of pro-Italian orientation usually going to the Public schools and while those pro-SYL ones went to the Arabic schools.
 To respond to the public demand for schooling in Arabic, Italian authorities imported teachers from Libya.